-- 1.(1) Give notice of an application for municipal planning approval in a newspaper that the Municipality has determined as its newspaper of record contemplated in section 21(1)(b) of the Municipal Systems Act, on a day of the week that the Municipality has determined as its day of the week for the publication of notices in terms of this By-law, and in a language which it has determined in terms of section 21(2) of the Municipal Systems Act as its official language. - (2) Convene a public meeting to inform the public of an application for municipal planning approval. - (3) Make a copy of the application available for inspection at a prominent place at a local shopping mall together with a person who can answer question on the application. - (4) Display a notice on the land or at another other conspicuous and easily accessible place, the number and location of which must be determined by the Municipal Planning Registrar. - (5) Serve a notice on- - (a) the owner of adjacent land, if it is not governed by a body corporate or a land owners association; - (b) the Chairperson of a body corporate that governs adjacent properties who must serve the notice on the members of the body corporate who may be affected by the application; - (c) the Chairperson of a land owners association of adjacent properties who must serve the notice on the members of the land owners association who may be affected by the application; - (d) the holder of a servitude registered against the land that may be affected by the application; - (e) a person in whose favour a condition of title is registered against the land that may be affected by the application; - (f) the Municipal Councillor of the ward in which the land is situated; - (g) traditional leaders or other community leaders; or - (h) any other person who may in the opinion of the Municipality have an interest in an application for municipal planning approval.
+- 1. (1) An applicant must give notice of an application for municipal planning approval in a newspaper that the Municipality has determined as its newspaper of record contemplated in section 21(1)(b) of the Municipal Systems Act, on a day of the week that the Municipality has determined as its day of the week for the publication of notices in terms of this By-law, and in a language which it has determined in terms of section 21(2) of the Municipal Systems Act as its official language. - (2) Convene a public meeting to inform the public of an application for municipal planning approval. - (3) Make a copy of the application available for inspection at a prominent place. - (4) Display a notice on the land or at another other conspicuous and easily accessible place, the number and location of which must be determined by the Municipal Planning Registrar. - (5) Serve a notice on- - (a) the owner of adjacent land, if it is not governed by a body corporate or a land owners association; - (b) the Chairperson of a body corporate that governs adjacent properties who must serve the notice on the members of the body corporate who may be affected by the application; - (c) the Chairperson of a land owners association of adjacent properties who must serve the notice on the members of the land owners association who may be affected by the application; - (d) the holder of a servitude registered against the land that may be affected by the application; - (e) a person in whose favour a condition of title is registered against the land that may be affected by the application: - (f) the Municipal Councillor of the ward in which the land is situated; - (g) traditional leaders or other community leaders; or - (h) any other person who may in the opinion of the Municipality have an interest in an application for municipal planning approval.